Dr. Scott Peck

 As a professor of clinical psychology at the Chicago School in Washington, DC, Dr. Peck has trained hundreds of doctoral students in the gold standards of evidence-based psychological care: Exposure and Response Prevention (ERP), Acceptance and Commitment Therapy (ACT), and Cognitive Behavioral Therapy (CBT).
 Working with Dr. Peck, you benefit from the insights of a seasoned psychologist who also knows how to turn the most current scientific research into practical strategies tailored to each client’s unique needs.

-• neuropsychological and academic assessments for adolescents and adults
+He also offers neuropsychological and academic assessments for adolescents and adults and is available for diagnostic and treatment-planning consultations with health providers.

 If you're seeking therapy with someone who combines academic expertise, personal insight, and evidence-based care, reach out today to schedule a free 15-minute introductory call.